bastiStern/RoboND_Project2/README.md

 # solve for current position
 theta1, theta2, theta3, theta4, theta5 , theta6 = Solver.calculate_angles(px, py, pz, roll, pitch, yaw)
 ```
+The final results with this implemation are 9/10 objects picked from the shelf and placed in the bucket.
+![alt text][image6]
+![alt text][image7]